duckietown/book-devmanual-software/src/beginner/ros/catkin-packages.md

 ROS implements the `publish-subscribe` pattern using **ROS Publishers** and **ROS Subscribers**, and the `request-reply` pattern using **ROS Services**.
 More on these later.

-Let us now take a step back.
+Let us now take a step back and review catkin workspaces, packages, and nodes more in details.

+(ros-catkin-workspace)=
 ## Catkin workspace

 The directory `packages/` you find at the root of a DTProject is a catkin workspace.